Employee benefits are part of the HR fabric of progressive businesses.

 Current spend over the next two years will hold steady

-- 81% of employers plan to spend the same on employee benefits through to 2020, while 16% will spend more (CIPD / LPD)
+- 81% of employers plan to spend the same on employee benefits through to 2020, however, 16% will spend more (CIPD / LPD)

 Workers no longer see salary as the single biggest draw

 - Three in ten employees are willing to trade in a higher salary for better benefits (MetLife)